mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ### 📈 5 ANALYTICS / SERVING: Preview the Analytics Foundation:
    - Let's explore the analytical and data serving layer that will help us derive insights from our weather data.
 We'll examine both components:
-       - AWS Glue for data cataloging and ETL
+       - AWS Glue for data cataloguing and ETL
        - Amazon Redshift for data warehousing

    - First, let's look at our AWS Glue setup:
        - Open the `GlueDatabaseURL` from your CloudFormation `Outputs` tab in a new tab
        - Click into the database named `weather-analytics-dev-db`
        - Notice it's currently empty - we'll populate it in the next task
-       - Observe the database location points to our S3 data lake:
+       - Observe the database location points to our S3 data lake.
+However, even though this has been set we will still need to find it in our next exercise:
           ```
           s3://weather-analytics-data-lake-dev-[YOUR-ACCOUNT-ID]/processed/
           ```